Check out these great MOGA management techniques and tips in the following published articles written by Mary Elston.

 as a manager, how do you continue to keep managing strong and moving ahead?
 For long-haul challenges, effective leadership means

 applying stamina required for a marathon — not a sprint.
+This means solid, basic management principles are worthwhile reminders

 for staying the course and working your way toward long range goals.
 Here are five core management morals to keep you going …